penguintutor/wquiz/tests/README-IMPORTANT.txt

 to have the package removed.

 To run any of these tests then the files need to be moved into a subdirectory of the www files - on a test system only.
+You will also need to remove the .htaccess file which is included as a security measure.

 Note for some tests to work correctly database settings relating to file locations